 SQLite is not directly comparable to client/server SQL database engines such as MySQL, Oracle, PostgreSQL, or SQL Server since SQLite is trying to solve a different problem.

 Client/server SQL database engines strive to implement a shared repository of enterprise data.
-They emphasis scalability, concurrency, centralization, and control.
+They emphasize scalability, concurrency, centralization, and control.
 SQLite strives to provide local data storage for individual applications and devices.
 SQLite emphasizes economy, efficiency, reliability, independence, and simplicity.

 SQLite does not compete with client/server databases.
 SQLite competes with fopen().